-To get a feel for your industry and what's going on behind the scenes, we'd recommend keeping an eye on the Association of Graduate Recruiters, which is very much in the know when it comes to graduate careers, so you can use this to your advantage.
+To get a feel for your industry and what's going on behind the scenes, we'd recommend keeping an eye on the Institute of Student Employers.
+Those guys are very much in the know when it comes to graduate careers, so you can use this to your advantage.

 Blindly scouring the internet can sometimes be like looking for a needle in a haystack.
-If someone's going to make it easier for you, grab the opportunity with both hands.
+If someone's going to make it easier for you, why not grab the opportunity with both hands?

-You might find out about businesses that you’d never even heard of, or would never otherwise think of working for but is actually really suited to what you want.
-Keep your eyes and ears open around campus!
+You might find out about businesses that you've never even heard of, or not thought of working for, but that are actually really suited to what you want.
+Keep your eyes and ears open around campus.

-The most important thing when it comes to searching for graduate jobs is be proactive, but also have a strategy in place to save you wasting valuable time – you still have your studies and potentially a part-time job to juggle too!
+The most important thing when it comes to searching for graduate jobs is to be proactive, but also to have a strategy in place to save you from wasting valuable time.
+Let's face it, you already have enough on your plate with your studies and potentially a part-time job to juggle too.

-To state the painfully obvious: you should be applying between the application open date and deadline!
-Missing a deadline is the most easily avoidable hiccup, which is what makes it so infuriatingly annoying when it happens!
+Not to state the obvious or anything, but you should be applying between the application open date and the deadline!
+Missing a deadline is the most easily avoidable hiccup, which is what makes it so infuriatingly annoying when it happens.

-Make sure you work out well in advance when employers open the application process and when they will close it.
-We've got a full list of graduate scheme deadlines here.
+Make sure you work out well in advance when employers open the application process, and when they plan to close it.
+We've got a full list of graduate scheme deadlines.

-It's worth knowing it's also not so rare for recruiters to close the application window early if they get inundated with responses.
-Therefore, we strongly recommend playing it safe and getting your application in as soon as possible to avoid disappointment.
+It's also worth knowing that it's not unheard of for recruiters to close the application window early if they get inundated with responses.
+For that reason, we strongly recommend playing it safe and getting your application in as soon as possible to avoid disappointment.

 As a general rule, the application window for most graduate schemes is open from early October to February.
 If you've missed the boat, you might want to wait another year or look for a regular graduate job instead.
-However, some schemes are open to applicants all year round – find out who.
+However, some graduate schemes are open to applicants all year round.

 Successful applicants will typically start in their new job the following September after graduation.

-There are hundreds of applicants competing for each place on grad schemes, meaning it could be several weeks or even months until you find out whether you've progressed to the next stage or been successful.
-So unfortunately you'll just need to be patient!
+There are hundreds of applicants competing for each place on grad schemes, so it could be several weeks or even months until you find out whether you've progressed to the next stage or not.
+Unfortunately, this means you'll just need to be patient.

 Having said that, don't rest on your laurels!
 Keep up with your applications to maximise your chances of being placed.

-Graduate schemes with the big employers will always be extremely competitive.
-Carefully choosing which ones to apply for, and really making the effort to prepare and personalise your application is crucial to ensure you stand out from the crowd.
+Graduate schemes with big employers will always be extremely competitive.
+Carefully choosing which ones to apply for, and really making the effort to prepare and personalise your application, is crucial to ensuring you stand out from the crowd.

-Remember it's always worth keeping an eye opportunities on the graduate job market as well as gunning for a place on training schemes.
+Remember it's always worth keeping an eye out for opportunities on the graduate job market as well as gunning for a place on training schemes.
 Good luck!